Adjoint representations of black box groups ${\rm PSL}_2(\mathbb{F}_q)$: Introduction

 \subsection{The principal results}

-Black box groups were introduced by Babai and Szemeredi \cite{babai84.229} as an idealized setting for randomized algorithms for solving permutation and matrix group problems in computational group theory.
-A black box group $\XX$ is a black box (or an oracle, or a device, or an algorithm) operating with $0$--$1$ strings of uniform length which encrypt (not necessarily in a unique way) elements of some finite group $G$.
-In various classes of black box problems the isomorphism type of $G$ could be known in advance or unknown.
+Black box groups were introduced by Babai and Szemer\'{e}di \cite{babai84.229} as an idealized setting for randomized algorithms for solving permutation and matrix group problems in computational group theory.
+A black box group is a black box (or an oracle, or a device, or an algorithm) operating with $0$--$1$ strings of uniform length which encrypt (not necessarily in a unique way) elements of some finite group.
+In various classes of black box problems the isomorphism type of the encrypted group could be known in advance or unknown.

+We denote a black box group encrypting a group $X$ by using the same letter in sans serif, $\XX$, and we apply the same convention to the strings $\bx{x}$ produced by $\XX$ which correspond to the group element $x \in X$.

-All black box groups in this paper are assumed to satisfy Axioms BB1--BB4 from Sections \ref{sec:BB1--BB3} and \ref{sec:BB4} although all algorithms in this paper work under weaker axioms BB1--BB3 and BB5 (the latter is from Section~\ref{sec:BB5}).
-In particular, we assume that for every black box groups $\XX$ we are given a global exponent, that is, an integer $E$ such that $x^E=1$ for all $x \in \XX$.
+All black box groups in this paper are assumed to satisfy Axioms BB1--BB4 stated in Sections \ref{sec:BB1--BB3} and \ref{sec:BB4}.
+In particular, we assume that for every black box group $\XX$ we are given a global exponent, that is, an integer $E$ such that $x^E=1$ for all $x \in X$, and the computation of $\bx{x}^E$ is feasible.

-We propose an algorithm which solves the old problem by Babai and Beals \cite[Problem~10.1]{babai99.30} that remained open since 1999.
+In this paper, we present an algorithm which solves the old problem by Babai and Beals \cite[Problem~10.1]{babai99.30} that remained open since 1999.
 We prove the following theorem.

-\begin{theorem} Given a global exponent $E$ for a black box group $\YY$ encrypting $\psl_2$ over some finite field of unknown odd characteristic $p$, we construct a non-trivial unipotent element in $\YY$ in time linear in $p$ and polynomial in $\log E$.
-In particular, we find the characteristic $p$ of the underlying field.
+\begin{theorem} Let $\YY$ be a black box group encrypting $Y=\psl_2(\bF)$, where $\bF$ is an unknown finite field of unknown odd characteristic $p$ and let $E$ be a global exponent for $\YY$.
+Assume also that $|\bF|\geq 7$.
+Then there exists a Las Vegas algorithm which constructs a string representing a non-trivial unipotent element from $Y$in time polynomial in $\log E$.
+In particular, the characteristic $p$ of the underlying field can be found in time polynomial in $\log E$ and linear in $p$. \end{theorem}

-If the characteristic $p$ is known in advance, then we construct a non-trivial unipotent element in $\YY$ in time polynomial in $\log E$. \end{theorem}